-Mashable tears into Mark Zuckerberg for his awkward social VR experience in hurricane-ravaged Puerto Rico.
+Mashable goes after Mark Zuckerberg for his awkward social VR experience in hurricane-ravaged Puerto Rico.
 The experience reveals how far we have to go before social VR becomes useful in disaster relief situations.

 As we’ve written elsewhere, Facebook is doing fascinating research in social VR.
 And to their credit, they’re doing important work both on the ground and with technology in Puerto Rico:

 Facebook has donated $1.5 million for Puerto Rico relief through World Food Program and Net Hope.
 The company has also sent employees to help with Puerto Rico’s connectivity issues and has partnered with the Red Cross to use an artificial intelligence program to build population maps, in order to locate communities in need of assistance.

 The island needs every bit of help it can get.
 Except for what Facebook Spaces offers.

 Social VR and disaster relief

 Zuckerberg’s awkward social VR moment (9 minutes worth, actually) came as a virtual journey with the head of Facebook’s social reality team, Rachel Rubin Franklin.
 Sitting at the Facebook campus in Menlo Park with VR headsets, they toured flooded areas on the disaster-stricken island.

 The most bizarre moments were the high-fives and the comments on the magical quality of VR.
 From The Guardian,

 ‘One of the things that’s really magical about VR is you can get the feeling you’re really in a place,’ said Zuckerberg as his grinning avatar floated over scenes of flooding and destruction.